sercandenoglu/ExerciseWithCsharp/README.md

-# SomeProjectWithCsharp
+# ExerciseWithCsharp
-A few basic project for exercise
+Simple exercises in C# for beginners